wireservice/lookup/README.md

 ## I found an error!

-If people are going to rely on the tables in this dataset then there must be a log every error.
-If you find an error in any data, please send a pull request with a correction.
-That same pull request must also add an entry to `ERRORS.md` describing precisely the nature of the error.
+If you find an error in any data, please send a pull request that corrects the mistake and adds a record of the correction to `ERRORS.md`.
+Try to describe the nature of the error as precisely as possible.